stumash/lcs.nvim/README.md

 `Plug 'stumash/lcs.nvim'`

-I use plug, adapt the above line as needed for you plugin manager of choice.
+I use plug, adapt the above line as needed for your plugin manager of choice.

 # Usage